 Organ donation after brain death in India has gone up almost five times in five years.
 In the year 2016, there were about 830 deceased donors from brain death criteria of death in India compared to 196 donors in the year 2012(1).This increase in the donors gave the gift of life to approximately 2,300 patients with the transplantation of critical organs such as kidney, liver, heart, lung, intestine and pancreas.
 The pool of potential organ donors in India with brain death is high due to the increase in the rate of fatal road traffic accidents.
 In over 68.7% of such fatal accidents, head injury is associated and in many it is the primary cause of such deaths (2).

+In India over 400 people die daily due to road traffic accidents and most are between the age groups of 15-29 years (3).
+Head injury is an important cause of mortality worldwide especially when there is a two wheeler involved in an accident and in over 30% such instances, it is the associated cause of such deaths (4).
+Fatal traumatic brain injuries were seen in 68.73% cases of head injury in a study from All India Institute ( 2)

-Currently we do not convert even 1% of such brain death into organ donation due to various reasons but one among them is not having a uniform policy on declaration of death.
-In India, brain death is linked to organ donation (3).
-In most instances it is only declared if the relatives will say yes to donation Twenty two years after its acceptance in India as a cause of death, brain death as a concept has still not been fully accepted by both the medical fraternity and the public.
-And a peculiar situation crops up in the intensive care units (ICU) where intensives will often not switch off the ventilators if the family says no to donation and this creates an unforeseen ethical dilemma.
+Currentky we do not convert even 1% of such brain death into organ donation due to various reasons (5).
+One among the various reasons is linking brain death to organ donation.
+Other reasons include lack of awareness of concept of brain death among the public, religious reservations against organ donation amd lack of trust in the healthcare system.
+In India brain death is linked to organ donation (6) and in most instances such death is only declared if the relatives will say yes to donation.
+Twenty three years after its acceptance in India as a cause of death, brain death as a concept has still not been fully accepted by both the medical fraternity and the public.
+And a peculiar situation crops up in the intensive care units (ICU) where intensivists will often not switch off the ventilators if the family says no to donation and this creates an unforeseen ethical dilemma.

 Concept of Brain Death